 - Add fish sauce, sesame oil, and sesame seeds.
 Mix well.

 - Serve with rice and kimchi.
 Enjoy!

-- Don’t overcrowd the wok!
+- Don’t crowd the wok!
+To achieve that seared, smoky finish, make sure not to crowd the wok.
 Cook in batches, if necessary.
 Otherwise, everything will steam.

 - Use a large fish spatula for mixing.
 A handy tool for any quick and easy stir fry.